 Teen Network Board (TNB)

 Love comics?
 Are you an Arlington County student in middle or high school?
 If yes: this is your chance to show off your talent for storytelling and drawing!
 The Arlington County’s Police Department, Public Library, Museum of Contemporary Art, and the Teen Network Board invite you to take part in the inaugural Arlington Comics for Teens (ACT) contest.
 Make your voice heard on issues of public safety for teens and earn prizes and opportunities to disseminate your work.
-ACT Submission form is due January 20, 2024.
+ACT Submissions are due Monday April 1!

 Topics for middle schoolers may include: bullying, smoking, and social media use.